it was the carpenter bee. black and rotund and a little hazy as it whirred about and dashed against the blooms of the bright yellow trumpet flower.

 “you haven’t met her, lavender, for you’ve never been to that garden… in assam,” the frog sighed.

-“assam? but didn’t you say you come from india?” asked the pink thing. it had appeared suddenly, as was its way.
+“assam? but didn’t you say you come from india?” asked the wisp of pink. it had appeared suddenly, as was its way.

 “well,” the frog sat up and looked around importantly, “assam is in india…”